 We’re continuing our series on understanding cushion properties with the help of ANSI/RESNA and ISO standards.
 If you haven't been following along with this series, be sure to check out the links above to catch up.
-Last week we looked at the ISO 16840-6 standard of Simulation of Aging and the Pressure Mapping Test Method.
+Last week we looked at the ISO 16840-6 standard of Pressure Mapping Test Method.
 Today we’re looking at the Immersion Test Method, which is part of both ISO 16840-6 and ISO 16840-2.

 ISO 16840-2 has numerous test methods specifically for characterizing cushions that are intended to provide tissue protection.
 The depth of immersion tells us if the cushion really is deep enough to support the pelvis.
 The illustration below shows the indenter used for the test.
 This mechanical representation of the body has two large cylinders in the center, simulating the ischial tuberosities (ITs), and two cylinders on the edges, simulating the greater trochanters (GTs).
 The four cylinders are scaled to represent a typical pelvic structure.
 This analog is loaded with weights and pushed into the cushion, allowing for measurement and assessment of whether the cushion can potentially support the full pelvis, not just the ITs, without “bottoming out.”

 The NPIAP/EPUAP/PPPIA Clinical Practice Guideline on the Prevention and Treatment of Pressure Injuries (CPG) notes that cushion construction achieves pressure redistribution in two methods: immersion and envelopment or redirection and offloading.
 The depth of immersion and contour is typically 40-45mm (1.6-1.7”) for most individuals.
 This value was a design input to the indenter, which can allow for an objective measure of this critical cushion property, in a lab, under the controlled conditions specified by the ISO protocol.